frank-lar/libSSE-php/README.md

 5. Fixed event loop handling where removing handlers at runtime can result in a broken state.
 6. Use Symfony HttpFoundation StreamedResponse to replace the old version
 7. Add Changelog and contributing guide.
+8. Add options useful with some php-fastCgi setups.
+9. Add option to pad data with "\n" characters to force output buffer flushing.

 ## Special For PHP 5.3 and 5.4
 If you see and error message like `your PHP version does not satisfy that requirement.`,